 Applications like web browsers, Java, and Adobe are vulnerable because intruders can introduce fraudulent codes which may damage an organization.
 Once the threat has been identified, the application is immediately under high risk.
-The threat must be eliminated as soon as possible.
+The danger must be eliminated as soon as possible.
 Organizations should keep tabs on the software installed on every computer.
 They can add an algorithm that informs them that new patches have been installed on the applications.
-It’s important to use the latest version of software for each application.
+It’s essential to use the latest version of the software for each application.
 While it has risks, some organizations should consider testing patches before launching them.

 Eliminate Local Administrator Accounts

 Eliminating these accounts will prevent intruders from gaining easy access to the network.
-Organizations can also assign special keywords for each account.
+Organizations can also assign unique keywords for each account.
 This prevents intruders from gaining access even if they were to hack an administrator.
 The alternative is to make sure that the administrator has a complex password that is extremely hard to identify.
 Microsoft has developed a tool to help organizations and administrators create complex passwords.

 Hunting is a strategy that organizations use to learn some of the tendencies of an intruder.
 Organizations have to analyze whether they have the staff and foundation in place to carry out the plan.
-Hunting works best alongside other security measures such as leveraging logs.
+Hunting works best alongside other security measures, such as leveraging logs.
 The hunting strategy must align with the views of the organization.
 An effective hunting strategy allows organizations to adapt to an intruder’s techniques and tactics.

 User Application Hardening